dmeditor/doc/tutorial/how-to-make-mixed-widget.md

 ```

 #### isEmbed true or false?
 isEmbed should be true unless the parent is an gloabl container, eg. (a tab, an accordtion item) - some of container is embed also - eg. heading inside list of hero text.
-In general, if you want the element has no relation from the mixed widget(eg. element under a tab), it can be false, otherwise alway set to true.
+In general, if you want the element has no relation from the mixed widget(eg. element under a tab), it can be false, otherwise alway set to true, or if you want to treat the block part of the mixed widget or not.

 ### Rendering children